ideas-productivity/ideas-productivity.github.io/series.md

 Events organized by the IDEAS Productivity project are organized into several series, some of which are ongoing, others of which may have concluded.
 Select a series to see events in that particular series or follow the links to the main pages for all upcoming or past events.

 {% include_relative resources/ongoing-series
-	linktext = "See upcoming events"
+	linktext = "see upcoming events"
 	linkurl = "/resources/events"
 %}

 {% include_relative resources/concluded-series
-	linktext = "See past events"
+	linktext = "see past events"
 	linkurl = "/resources/past-events"
 %}